5 min read

 What is the most common reason for low NPS scores in recruitment?

-The most frequent culprit is a 'bad cultural fit' where the candidate has the skills but doesn't align with the team's work personality or the manager's leadership style.
-This usually leads to early turnover, which frustrates clients and damages your reputation.
+The most frequent culprit is a poor cultural fit, where the candidate has the skills but does not match the team's work personality or the manager's leadership style.
+That usually leads to early turnover, which frustrates clients and damages your reputation.

-How can I talk to clients about personality data without sounding too academic?
+How can I talk to clients about personality data without sounding academic?

-Focus on the practical outcomes.
-Instead of talking about 'psychometric frameworks', talk about 'work preferences'.
-Use phrases like, "This candidate is naturally motivated by investigative tasks," or "They thrive in environments where they have clear, structured goals."
+Focus on practical outcomes.
+Instead of 'psychometric frameworks', talk about 'work preferences'.
+Use phrases like "this candidate is naturally motivated by investigative tasks" or "they do their best work with clear, structured goals."

 Does improving NPS actually lead to more revenue for recruiters?

-Absolutely.
-High NPS scores are directly correlated with repeat business and referrals.
-In recruitment, the cost of acquiring a new client is high, so keeping existing clients loyal through high-quality, data-backed placements is the most efficient way to grow your billings.
+Yes.
+High NPS scores are closely tied to repeat business and referrals.
+Acquiring a new client is expensive, so keeping existing clients loyal through high-quality, data-backed placements is the most efficient way to grow your billings.

 Can I use personality assessments for every role, or just senior ones?

-Personality-adaptive insights are valuable for every role because every role involves human interaction.
-Even in technical or entry-level positions, understanding if someone is a 'Doer' or a 'Pioneer' helps the manager set them up for success from day one.
+Personality insights help for every role, because every role involves human interaction.
+Even in technical or entry-level positions, knowing whether someone is a Doer or a Pioneer helps the manager set them up well from day one.

 How often should I ask my clients for NPS feedback?

-It is best to ask at key milestones – such as after a shortlist is presented and again 90 days after a candidate starts.
-This gives you a clear picture of how your service is perceived during the 'sales' phase and the 'delivery' phase.
+Ask at key milestones, such as after a shortlist is presented and again about 90 days after a candidate starts.
+That gives you a clear picture of how your service is perceived during both the sales phase and the delivery phase.

 Related